tongson/rice-cooker/README.md

 BYOB(Build your own binaries) <br/>
 Brings me back to my Gentoo & Source Mage days. <br/>

-WARNING: Checks out from the main/master/default branch.
+WARNING: Some of the recipes may build from the main/master/default branch.
 Do your own tests.

 Default installation directory is `$HOME/bin`.